kibs-tech/kibs-tech.github.io/consultation.md

 I am a software developer and I help small businesses with their databases and older software.

-Tell me something about your software and/or database setup and I'll be in touch for a free consultation:
+Tell me about your software and/or database and I'll be in contact to discuss it further!

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScNxa7ElewKd8bXef-1_7JKEUhB_Gr0scX8jY8kRgP-miiuFw/viewform?embedded=true" width="640" height="750" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScNxa7ElewKd8bXef-1_7JKEUhB_Gr0scX8jY8kRgP-miiuFw/viewform?embedded=true" width="640" height="800" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>